 Practices participating in the QOPI® Reporting Registry can choose between two different methods of data entry to report their MIPS data to CMS.

 Electronic Reporting: System Integrated Approach: Practices who opt to report through the System Integrated Approach can install the Registry Practice Connector, a read-only extraction software that connects to the practice’s Electronic Health Record, enabling quality data to be mapped and pulled electronically.
-Sign up for the 2018 System Integrated Approach is now open.
+Sign up for the System Integrated Approach.

 Individual versus Group Reporting: Practices can choose to report for their providers individually by National Provider Identifier (NPI) or as a group by Tax Identification Number.